lisa-bird/project-3/README.md

 The website features include:

 * User registration.
+* Users that have not signed in will not be able to add new articles to the wiki.
 * Log in / Log out.
 * Create new article.
-* Edit that article, only the articles author can edit.
 * Read the full article.
+* Update/edit that article, only the articles author can edit.
+* Delete their article.
 * Comment on articles.

 ## The Scope